giuseppemag/ballerina/docs/guidelines.md

 ```

 We do this to avoid specifying the type arguments of the domain for each statement of the coroutine.
 The arguments are, in order:
-- the readonly context of the domain, which the coroutine may read;
+- the Readonly context of the domain, which the coroutine may read;
 - the writable state of the domain, which the coroutine may read and write.

 We then use this builder to define the coroutine itself.
 For example, we could define an infinite loop which invokes the tick updater every 2.5s: